aniketmohanty82/torTalk/README.md

 ## Motivation

-- **Work offline / low‑connectivity.** On the same Wi‑Fi/LAN, nodes discover each other and exchange messages peer‑to‑peer — no internet needed.
+- **Work offline / low-connectivity.** On the same Wi-Fi/LAN, nodes discover each other and exchange messages peer-to-peer — no internet needed.
 - **Resilient delivery.** If peers aren’t reachable, messages are queued and later synced via a simple relay server.
-- **Privacy‑first.** Message bodies are end‑to‑end encrypted and signed.
+- **Privacy-first.** Message bodies are end-to-end encrypted and signed.
 The relay never sees plaintext.
 - **Transport privacy.** When Safety is ON, server sync runs behind Tor (SOCKS).
 If the server exposes a `.onion`, the client can switch to it.

 ---